Murder of Elizabeth McCabe: Murder

 McCabe failed to return home that night and her parents were immediately concerned, since it was out of character for her and as she had work the next day.
 24 hours later her mother reported her missing, in the mistaken belief that she had to wait this amount of time before she could do so.
 It was believed that McCabe had attempted to get home by taking a taxi, since at that time of night she would not have been able to get to her home in Lochee by any other means.

-16 days after she disappeared, McCabe's naked body was found dead in a small clearing in Templeton Woods on the outskirts of the city by two men hunting rabbits with their dogs.
+16 days after she disappeared, McCabe's naked dead body was found in a small clearing in Templeton Woods on the outskirts of the city by two men hunting rabbits with their dogs.
 She was found with a dark blue jumper draped over her shoulders.
 A pile of branches had been placed on top of her in an attempt to conceal the body.
 A post-mortem revealed that McCabe had died from asphyxia caused by compression of her neck.
 A professor who was asked to review the evidence again when the case was re-opened in 2005 concluded that her death would have been quite sudden due to vagal inhibition in her neck, and that she had possibly been killed during a struggle or during a sex act.

 Between the time McCabe disappeared and late February, some of McCabe's clothing was found at Coupar Angus Road in the city, near the Kingsway.
 Two months after the murder, on 2 April 1980, McCabe's jewellery and a photo belonging to her were also found in Cobden Street.
 Some weeks later her shoes were also found in this location.